Showing posts with label 2016. Show all posts

 January 1, 2016

-Introduction to Gouache
+Introduction to Gouache (Spring 2016)

 Use this fast-drying medium for painting on the go, color studies, or to even create a masterpiece.
 Experiment and expand your knowledge of painting using gouache, an opaque form of watercolor.
 The reverse of normal transparent watercolor techniques will apply, such as working from dark to light or on a mid-tone or toned paper.
 Intermediate to advanced painters will improve their current skills, while beginners will acquire the core skills needed to work with gouache independently.